Solomonsolomonsolomon/chainlink_keepers/README.md

 - Basic understanding of blockchain technology and smart contracts
 - Familiarity with Solidity programming language
-- Basic Javascript programming skills
+- Basic JavaScript programming skills
-- Basic knowledge of Celo blockchain
+- Basic knowledge of the Celo blockchain
 - Access to a Celo testnet node
 - Access to a Chainlink node

 ## Requirements
-- Node.js and npm installed on your system
+- [Node.js](https://nodejs.org/en) and npm installed on your system
-- Hardhat installed on your system
 - Access to a Celo testnet node
 - Access to a Chainlink node